Felice63/spcApp/readMe.md

 # To Do

+- The camera location alert notification should be able to be closed.
+Maybe do this with the `popover api`?
-- The Route Planner should also accept street name inputs for starting and ending points
+- The Route Planner should accept street name inputs for starting and ending points
-- Activate other Leaflet map features, such as trails etc.
+- The ability to save routs could be implemented
 - Users can customize notifications - how many times they occur
 - Users can customize proximity of speed cameras
 - Should include a Privacy Statement about all data staying local or anonymized (no GPS tracking sent to servers).
-- The Alert can be closed or muted

 - Statistics Dashboard: Provide insights (e.g., average speed, top speeding zones, alert frequency).
 - Camera info should show speed limit at its location
 - Use Cascade Layers to better manage CSS specificity